developer-zebra/developer-zebra-site/src/ehs/2-8/guide/about/index.md

 * **A colored screen is displayed** while EHS is starting up.

-* **Wallpaper and Title Bar Icon** features now support .bmp, .gif, .jpg, .png and .webp file formats.
+* **Wallpaper and Title Bar Icon** features now support .bmp, .gif, .jpg, .png and .webp file formats and file location is no longer limited to `/enterprise/usr` folder.

 ### Deprecations